srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ## II.A Loading the Docker Image

 This Docker image contains a pre-built version of GrayC.
-It also includes all the tools we comapred against in our controlled evaluation and includes to set ups of GrayC: aggressive and conservative modes.
+It also includes all the tools we compared against in our controlled evaluation and the setting up of GrayC.
 To start the docker container:
 ```
 docker load -i grayc.tar
 ```
-Check if the conatainer is present with and get the container id as <container-id>:
+Check if the container is present with the following command and get the container id as <container-id>:
 ```
 docker container ls --all
 ```